Practicing self-care for teachers - Tips to support educators’ wellbeing (Blog image)

 Supporting teachers and staff’s social and emotional wellbeing

 Educators, psychologists, and pediatricians have long been huge advocates of social and emotional learning (SEL), but the initiative behind the acronym is just making its way into the mainstream.
 Students and teachers need social and emotional learning moments now more than ever.
-This goes beyond teacher self-care.
+This goes beyond self-care for educators.
 Look for opportunities to weave the following ideas into the rest of the school year to best support your school culture through social and emotional learning.

 ”Social and emotional learning (SEL) is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for diverse others, establish and maintain a range of supportive relationships, and make responsible and caring decisions.”